MariedelD/Experiment3_Domingo-M/README.md

-# Experiment3_Domingo-M
+# Experiment 3: Phyton Data Analysis (PANDAS)
+### Submitted by: Mariedel Domingo

+## I. Introduction

-## I. Intended Learning Outcomes
+### Intended Learning Outcomes

-#### 1. To identify the codes and functions incorporated in the Pandas library
-#### 2. To be able to apply and use the different codes and functions in creating a Python program using a Pandas library
+- In this experiment, the intended learning outcome is to utilize and apply the built in fucntion incorporated Pandas Library in different sample problem.

 ## II.
 Instructions